jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/1-Computer-Vision/README.md

 * Complex model architectures and components (SSDs, RetinaNet, FPNs, RCNNs, SPPs)
 * Improving object detection models for the self-driving car domain
 * Monitoring GPU utilisation during training (and large-scale training on TPUs!)
+* Designing skip connections;
+* Transposed convolution layers;
+* Fully Convolutional Networks and their performance (e.g., FPN-8);
-* And so much more!
+* And so much more...

 Other topics covered in course lectures and reading material: